The Difference Between Sterile, Distilled and Deionized Water

 What are the Uses of Sterile Water

-If used for drinking, it is safe, but it is not as purest as other processes do.
-Minerals, salts, chemicals, and other contaminants are not removed in sterile water.
+Sterile water is safe for drinking but not as pure as water produced by other processes.
+Minerals, salts, chemicals, and other contaminants are not removed from it.

 Sterile Water for Drinking